Should I upgrade my alarm system?

 Monitored alarm systems

-Security companies have been able to monitor alarm systems remotely for a number of years using fixed line telephone systems.
-But they have the same vulnerabilities as wired alarm systems – burglars can cut the line.
+Security companies have been able to monitor alarm systems remotely for a number of years using fixed line telephone systems, however they have the same vulnerabilities as wired alarm systems – burglars can cut the line.

-Perhaps the most significant advance in burglar alarm system technology is the use of smartphones to control them.
+Perhaps the most significant advance in burglar alarm system technology is the use of smartphones to operate them.
 Verisure systems are linked to an app in your phone, which alerts you instantly if an alarm is triggered, and allows you to see what’s happening on your screen.
 If your system includes photo detectors, you can even take a picture from your phone.

-The apps also work on tablets, or via a web browser, so it’s possible to activate or deactivate an alarm or see who has come in and out of the building.
+The apps also work on tablets, or via a web browser, so it’s possible to activate or deactivate an alarm, or see who is on the premises, from virtually anywhere with an internet connection.

 PIR motion sensors vs. simple movement sensors